-Located at the intersection of Tukwila International Boulevard and South 144th Street, Tukwila Village is within 10 minutes of downtown Seattle, 5 minutes to SeaTac Airport, and walkable to the Tukwila light-rail station.
+Located at the intersection of Tukwila International Boulevard and South 144th Street, Tukwila Village is within 10 minutes of downtown Seattle, 5 minutes to SeaTac Airport, is served by two active bus routes, and walkable to the Tukwila light-rail station.
 The neighborhood around Tukwila Village is walkable to schools, parks and a grocery store.

 Recent Project History

-On June 6, 2011 the City Council selected Tukwila Village Development Associates, LLC (also known as the Senior Housing Assistance Group or “SHAG”) as the master developer and authorized the Mayor to enter into negotiations.
+On June 6, 2011 the City Council selected Tukwila Village Development Associates, LLC (related to the Senior Housing Assistance Group or “SHAG”) as the master developer and authorized the Mayor to begin negotiations.
 SHAG shares ownership and operations for over thirty multi-family housing developments in the Puget Sound.
-Their properties serve people of all ages with a strong emphasis on affordable senior housing.
+Their properties mainly provide affordable senior housing.
 Also in June 2011, the City, King County Library System (KCLS), and developer began tri-party negotiations for KCLS to construct a branch library on a portion of the site.

 Throughout 2011 and early 2012 the parties developed a conceptual site plan for the general location of the buildings and parking and continued negotiations.
-On November 17, 2011 the City hosted a community meeting to gather input on what type of activities and events the community would like to hold on the plaza or in the indoor commons.
+On November 17, 2011 the City hosted a community meeting to gather input on what type of activities and events the community would like to hold in the community room or on the plaza.
 The draft deal terms with the developer and library were discussed at the City Council meeting on December 19, 2011.
 In June 2012 the Board of the KCLS Foundation voted to undertake a fundraising program to increase the size of the future Tukwila Library to be 10,000 square feet.
 The key deal terms between the City and KCLS were approved by the City Council on June 25, 2012.
 On October 22, 2012 the City Council approved the main agreement with Tukwila Village Development Associates (a Disposition and Development Agreement).
 The DDA was signed on October 30th.
 On November 28, 2012 the City and Developer hosted a community meeting to discuss the conceptual plans for the plaza and commons.
 On December 10, 2012 the City Council approved a Development Agreement (DA) for the project which was signed on December 21, 2012.

 KCLA purchased its parcel of land from the City in May 2015.
-Soon after, KCLS selected Edifice Construction as the contractor and began construction.
-The library expects to open in January 2017.
+Soon after, KCLS began construction.
+The library opened on April 29, 2017.